Sisy Chen

-Sisy Chen or Chen Wen-chien (陳文茜 (Tân Bûn-chhiàn, Ch'en Wen-ch'ien); born 25 March 1958) is a Taiwanese journalist, television commentator, writer and former politician.
-She hosts Sisy's World News, a weekly newscast at the Chung T'ien Television and UFO Dinner, a daily radio talk show at UFO Radio.
-She was an independent member of the Legislative Yuan from February 1, 2002 to January 31, 2005.
-Since 2005, she also hosted a political talk show on the Phoenix Television, Jie Ma Chen Wen Qian which focuses on exposing the flaws of Taiwan's democratic system.
+Sisy Chen or Chen Wen-chien (陳文茜 (Tân Bûn-chhiàn, Ch'en Wen-ch'ien); born 25 March 1958) is a Taiwanese media personality and former politician.
+She began her political career as a law student at National Taiwan University in the late 1970s, participating in the Tangwai movement.
+After studying and working in the United States during the 1980s, she returned to Taiwan and served as head of publicity for the Democratic Progressive Party (DPP) from 1994 to 1998, before leaving the party over ideological differences, including her opposition to Taiwan independence.
+From 2002 to 2005, she served as an independent member of the Legislative Yuan, after which she transitioned to media, hosting programmes including Sisy's World News (2005–).

 Biography

 She received her LL.B. from National Taiwan University.
 From 1982 to 1983 she worked as the Vice Editor of the American Version of the China Times Daily News.
 Throughout the early 1980s, she campaigned for Tangwai candidates and published opposition essays.
 As a founding member of the Democratic Progressive Party in 1984, she was editor of the opposition's New Tide magazine from 1985 to 1986.

 Chen then travelled to the United States to pursue a doctorate at the University of California, Berkeley and later at the New School for Social Research in New York City.
 She did not complete her studies.

 In the early 1990s, Sisy Chen remained active in Taiwanese society as a member of the UN Minority Group for Asia, the chairperson of the Taiwan Relations Center's office of the UN, and the producer for Italian National Broadcast's Asia Department.
 TVBS voted her No. 4 in its 1995 top ten list in Taiwan.
 In 1996, she worked as General Manager of Song Records.
 As she gained more fame as an outspoken and blunt commentator, her position in the Democratic Progressive Party rose and she was appointed director of the DPP Culture and Information Department.
 Beginning in 1998, she hosted Women's Talk on TVBS and promoted women's issues.

 Sisy Chen, an ally of Hsu Hsin-liang, left the DPP in 1999 and emerged as one of its harshest critics.
 In 2001, as an independent, she won a seat in the Legislative Yuan representing South Taipei City.
 That same year she accepted a KMT controlled position on the board of Taiwan Television (TTV) and became spokesperson of the Mountain Alliance, a pro-unification think tank that included Hsu Hsin-liang and Shih Ming-teh.